ExcellentiaFuturale/flexiWANCharts/flexiEdge/Chart/README.md

 1. flexiEdge is now running on your Kubernetes cluster

 2. NOTE: It may take a few minutes for the VM to be available.
-   You can watch the status of by running 'kubectl get --namespace my-flexiedge vmi -w'
+   You can watch the status of by running 'kubectl get --namespace flexiedge vmi -w'

 3. To uninstall helm chart use the command: helm delete flexiedge